 Sometimes this pattern is white, and sometimes yellowish.
 The body is generally brown, the shade doesn’t vary much.

 These snakes have a very reflective shine that doesn’t make for great photos with flash!

 Length: We found L. capucinus averaging around 40 cm. in length.
 This snake can reach 80 cm.
-Max diameter at thickest part of body – around 2 cm.
+Max diameter at the thickest part of the body – around 2 cm.

 Habitat: Found on concrete walkways and porches, on limestone rock on hills, this snake seems to prefer crawling across rocks.
 We have found them at some elevation (200 m), but primarily at and around seal level.
 Comfortable in disturbed habitat.
 Also known to be semi-arboreal.

 Active Time: The Common Wolf Snake is nocturnal.

 Defensive Behavior: These snakes are a mixed bag.
 Some are immediately defensive and striking, while others are able to be handheld without attempting to bite at all.
 These snakes strike almost randomly in the air – not really to make contact, but as a threat display so they don’t need to bite.